ToasterMate/STUpyGO/README.md

 - Text to speech
 - A dynamic mode, giving you an options menu first and then making you type it in
 - More in-depth settings
+- An AI-Powered "Describing" mode where AI describes the word in question and you guess what it is
+- Reminder notifications (Windows only)

 ### Contributing
 This is my first ever Python project that I've released out to the public, so please feel free to call me out on any programming mistakes I could have done!
 I'm open to any criticism.
 I'm also open to anyone wanting to make fan translations for the program.
 I will only accept volunteer work.